 Binary-Companion spiral-in merger at 650 Ma:

-YD comet crust origin and characterization:
+YD comet crust characterization:

 Gray igneous matrix with metallic-iron inclusions: